g8hh/progress-knight3/README.md

 # dev-diary

+### 10/3/2021
+Whew, long time no see!

+The last two months have seen a lot of life progress, but very little Progress Knight progress (see what I did there).
+I've settled in to my first post-college job as a software engineer, jumped back into my pre-Covid physical training, and just generally got my shit back together.
+Now it's time to forge ahead!

+But enough about me, let's get to work on Progress Knight!

+It's always an interesting feeling coming back to an old project.
+Much of it feels familiar, but every code location and variable name feels a little fuzzy.
+It takes longer to remember what a function does, and why it exists.
+Remembering where to find a certain code snippet takes more conscious effort.
+The frame of thought has been morphed, as we all morph throughout this journey called life.
+The closest relatable feeling I can compare it to is returning to an old sport.

+One part of you knows exactly how to kick the ball, swing the bat, or move your body just so.
+But your body just doesn't obey.
+Your mind is calibrated to your old sharp reflexes, your old expectations.
+But for the first couple of weeks, your body doesn't seem capable of following instructions.
+Oh, it will do what you tell it to do, but not exactly how you intend it.
+Maybe there's a shake in your arms, a dip in your wrists at just the wrong moment, a little twitch that throws off your game.

+So with that said, my intent for the next two weeks is to simply get back in the groove of Progress Knight.
+What does that look like?

+Re-reading the entire code base.
+Re-reading my dev diary.
+Making notes as I go through the code.
+Answering old questions I never sought clarity on (tooltip architecture, implementing event-based architecture, etc).

 ### 9/7/2021
 After a long job search and new-job chaos, the development hiatus is slowly ending.
 Merged WIP Town features with v0.3, pushed to live branch.